When you lose a high performer, your team, and sometimes even your entire organization, feel the pain of that loss.

 Once the team’s feelings and concerns have been expressed and heard, it’s time to get to work.
 Yes, your all-star employee has left, but the world hasn’t stopped turning.
 There are likely some alternative ways to arrange for your team to get the most out of the situation.
-Since they’re already going through change, this might even be a good time to reassess the actual structure of the team to make sure you're using the most effective model.
+Since they’re already going through change, this might even be a good time to reassess the team's actual structure to ensure you're using the most effective model.

-We believe that every team has to reform in order to perform, and go through the four stages of team formation: forming, storming, forming, and performing.
+We believe that every team has to reform to perform and go through the four stages of team formation: forming, storming, forming, and performing.

 Once you’ve defined the new team structure, you’ll need to understand how project management will be handled in this new team.

-First, start by assessing each person’s unique skills, strengths, and career trajectory as part of the overall team composition.
+First, assess each person’s unique skills, strengths, and career trajectory as part of the overall team composition.
 Is there one person who’s more task-oriented?
 Does one of them have a knack for people and communication?
-Don’t forget to think long-term: You can examine each person’s growth goals and potential for leadership to help you optimize your team’s responsibilities for today and tomorrow.
+Don’t forget to think long-term – You can examine each person’s growth goals and potential for leadership to help you optimize your team’s responsibilities for today and tomorrow.

 Second, you need to analyze the work that needs to be done.
 Now that the team has a new composition of skills, strengths, and development goals, address whether each team member should be handling the work they currently have on their plates, shifting responsibilities when it makes sense, and creating opportunities for them to take on new projects.

-Before you post the new job description, make sure to analyze the work that needs to be done and ask for your team members’ feedback on what the new job description should include.
-There might be a mismatch between the work that needs to be done and the old job description, or perhaps some new needs or shifts to the role you should consider.
-Your team will likely have important insights on which skills and characteristics made the last person such a valuable team member, and what the day-to-day reality of the role requires.
+Before you post the new job description, analyze the work that needs to be done and ask for your team members’ feedback on what the new job description should include.
+There might be a mismatch between the work needed and the old job description, or perhaps some new needs or shifts to the role you should consider.
+Your team will likely have critical insights on which skills and characteristics made the last person such a valuable team member and what the day-to-day reality of the role requires.

 Next, consider this feedback in light of your long-term business strategy.
 How do your present needs compare with what your organization might need tomorrow?

 We get it: you’re now left with a very long list of considerations for your replacement hire, and you might not be able to find a candidate who meets all of them.
-If that’s the case, we would recommend looking for one who shows a high willingness to learn and develop those skills over time.
+If that’s the case, we recommend looking for one who is highly willing to learn and develop those skills over time.

 Upskilling employees to fill the gaps

 This year’s Global CEO Survey from PwC argues that upskilling is one of the most important things leaders can do.
-The Fourth Industrial Revolution is currently taking place – and effectively erasing jobs – as the impact of artificial intelligence and machine learning only continues to grow.
+The Fourth Industrial Revolution is currently taking place – and effectively erasing jobs – as the impact of artificial intelligence and machine learning only grows.
 In a survey, CEOs report that there are four key forces driving their upskilling efforts: